Genivia/ugrep/README.md

             Recursively read all files under each directory, following symbolic links only if they are on the command line.
 When -J1 is specified, files are searched in the same order as specified.
-    --depth=NUM, -1, -2, -3, -4, -5, -6, -7, -8, -9
+    --depth=[MIN,][MAX], -1, -2, -3, -4, -5, -6, -7, -8, -9
-            Restrict recursive searches to NUM (NUM > 0) directory levels deep, where -1 searches the specified path without recursing into subdirectories.
+            Restrict recursive searches from MIN to MAX directory levels deep, where -1 (--depth=1) searches the specified path without recursing into subdirectories.
+Note that -3-5 searches 3 to 5 levels deep.
             Enables -R if -R or -r is not specified.

 To recursively list all non-empty files in the working directory, following symbolic links: